 There are 110 licensed nursing homes in South Dakota for 2020.
-From this page you can locate a retirement facility or nursing home near you in South Dakota and get help with skilled nursing as well as short-term rehabilitation or general daily help.
+From this page you can locate a retirement facility or nursing home near you in South Dakota and get help with skilled nursing as well as short-term rehabilitation or general daily assistance.
 For older adults in South Dakota who need 24/7 nursing care services or need a retirement home, locate the right facility in South Dakota by searching or browsing our listings.

 Do you have an elderly or disabled loved one?
 Are you concerned with their well-being?
 Maybe you are concerned that they may start falling because they are becoming physically frail.
 You might be worried that they will get lost because their memory loss is becoming worse and worse.
 If you have these concerns, it may be the right time to place your loved one into one of the South Dakota nursing homes.

 When you have concerns about your loved one being placed into a South Dakota nursing home, one of the things on your mind might be whether they are going to get the services they need.
 This is a common concern and you are not alone.
 It can be helpful to talk to nursing homes about what amenities they are going to provide and what care they can offer you that assisted living facilities in South Dakota cannot.
 Some common amenities you might find in a nursing home include:

 - Swimming pools